 Notable among the databases with aggregate data on resources that can be devoted to war is the COW National Material Capabilities data set (Singer et al. 1972; Singer 1988, v6.0), which tracks six dimensions of the material basis of countries' power in the international system (population size, urban population, iron and steel production, energy consumption, military personnel, and military expenditure).
 How effectively such resources can be converted into military power depends, among other things, on arms technology.
-While these are conceptually distinct, arms technology and material capabilities are of course empirically related: 6 Material capabilities can be directed towards investment in arms technology, but as we show below, they are only moderately correlated and seem to capture distinct aspects of military power.
+While arms technology and material capabilities are conceptually distinct, they are of course empirically related: Material capabilities can be directed towards investment in arms technology, but as we show below, they are only moderately correlated and seem to capture distinct aspects of military power.6

-In the first part of the paper, we outline how we conceptualized arms technology for the purpose of constructing the data set, and how we selected the specific technologies included.
+In the first part of the paper, we detail the conceptualization of arms technology for the purpose of constructing the data set, and how we selected the specific technologies included.
 We then describe how the data were collected and processed, as well as the coverage and structure of the final data set.
-Finally, we provide three examples of potential uses of the data set in the social sciences, namely the study of arms diffusion, the study of success in warfare, and the study of domestic repression.
-These examples provide an opportunity to illustrate different transformations of our data set that could be useful for other purposes.7 As such, we hope that they will inspire other researchers to use the COW Arms Technology Data Set 1816-2023 in their own research projects.
+We go on to provide three examples of potential uses of the data set in the social sciences, namely the study of arms diffusion, the study of success in warfare, and the study of domestic repression.
+These examples not only illustrate the importance of arms technology to different research agendas in the social sciences, they also provide an opportunity to illustrate the utility of different transformations of the data.7